wp-plugins/calculated-fields-form/README.txt

 The above sample rounds the result of fieldname4*fieldname5 to two decimal digits.

+= Q: Does the plugin operations to calculate dates? =

+A: The free and pro versions of the plugin allow obtain the number of days between two date fields, or add a number of days to a date and get the result as a date string through the operation CDATE.
+CDATE( number, format ), but the developer version of the plugin includes a module dedicated solely for dates operations.

+The operations included in the date module are:

+* DATEOBJ: Get the date object from an string representation of date.
+DATEOBJ( date_string, format ).

+    DATEOBJ('2013-05-21', 'yyyy-mm-dd')
+    Result: date object

+* YEAR: Get the year from an string representation of date.
+YEAR( date_string, format )

+    YEAR('2013-05-21', 'yyyy-mm-dd')
+    Result: 2013

+* MONTH: Get the month from an string representation of date.
+MONTH( date_string, format )

+    MONTH('2013-05-21', 'yyyy-mm-dd')
+    Result: 5

+* DAY: Get the days from an string representation of date.
+DAY( date_string, format )

+    DAY('2013-05-21', 'yyyy-mm-dd')
+    Result: 21

+* WEEKDAY: Get the week day from an string representation of date.
+WEEKDAY( date_string, format )

+    WEEKDAY('2013-10-27', 'yyyy-mm-dd')
+    Result: 1 Sunday is the day number one

+* WEEKNUM: Get the week number from an string representation of date, a year has 53 weeks.
+WEEKNUM( date_string, format )

+    WEEKNUM('2013-10-27', 'yyyy-mm-dd')
+    Result: 43

+* HOURS: Get hours from an string representation of datetime.
+HOURS( datetime_string, format )

+    HOURS('2013-10-27 01:21', 'yyyy-mm-dd hh:ii')
+    Result: 1

+* MINUTES: Get minutes from an string representation of datetime.
+MINUTES( datetime_string, format )

+    MINUTES('2013-10-27 01:22', 'yyyy-mm-dd hh:ii')
+    Result: 22

+* SECONDS: Get seconds from an string representation of datetime.
+SECONDS( datetime_string, format )

+    SECONDS('2013-10-27 01:22:56', 'yyyy-mm-dd hh:ii:ss')
+    Result: 56

+* NOW: Get a date object with the current day-time information.
+NOW()

+    NOW()
+    Result: 2013-10-27 01:42:19

+* TODAY: Get a date object with the current day information, without the time part.
+TODAY()
+* DATEDIFF: Get the difference between two dates strings representation.
+DATEDIFF(date_one, date_two, date_format, return)

+The function return an object, whose value depends of argument 'return' Possible values of return argument: d - return the number of days between two dates m - return the number of months between two dates, and remaining days y - return the number of years between two dates, remaining months, and remaining days

+    DATEDIFF('2013-10-27', '2012-06-22', 'yyyy-mm-dd', 'y')['months']
+    Result: 5

+* DATETIMESUM: Increases the date-time string representation in the number of seconds, minutes, hours, days, months, or years, passed as parameter.
+DATETIMESUM( date_string, format, number, to_increase )

+    DATETIMESUM('2013-10-27', 'yyyy-mm-dd', 5, 'd')
+    Result: The date object representation of 2013/11/01

+* GETDATETIMESTRING: Returns the string representation of a date object.
+GETDATETIMESTRING( datetime_object, format )

+    GETDATETIMESTRING(TODAY(), 'yyyy-mm-dd')
+    Result: 2013-10-27

 = Q: Is there a way to format the form in a table structure (various fields in the same line) ? =

 A: Into the calculated form editor click a field and into its settings there is one field named "Add Css Layout Keywords".
 Into that field you can put the name of a CSS class that will be applied to the field.